 It's from this base (

-GTMO in code, "Gitmo" for army savvies) that in 1898, the USA (which posted some 17,000 men at its Santiago base at the height of the Spanish-American war) went on to conquer Puerto Rico with 500 men, taking over the sovereignty of yet another independent country.
-The US still calls this type of hypocritical takeover as "democrisy".
+GTMO in code, "Gitmo" for army savvies) that in 1898, the USA went on to conquer Puerto Rico with 500 men, taking over the sovereignty of yet another independent country; US military posted some 17,000 men at its Santiago base at the height of the Spanish-American war.

 DISTANCES